You’re reading about it, so clearly you’re interested in property investing.

 The smartest investors find people who know more than them, so they can leverage their expertise.

-Your team may consist of a knowledgeable finance broker, a property strategist or buyers’ agent, and a tax and structuring advisor.
+Your team may consist of a property strategist to project manage your journey as well as a knowledgeable finance broker, a buyers’ agent, and a tax and structuring advisor.

 It’s pivotal to your success that you are receiving quality and trustworthy information from independent people who really know their stuff.